First Corinthians 8:1–13 . . . Bible Study Summary with Questions

 As Christians, we’re free in Christ — free to engage in social practices and customs not specifically forbidden by biblical commands.
 However, the Holy Spirit may prompt us to refrain from some legitimate practices.
 In the end, we have a responsibility to look out for our brother’s welfare.
 With this high calling in mind, Paul lays out two principles to guide us.

-1. Recognize that love is more important than freedom (8:1–6, see below) Christians in Corinth questioned whether they should eat meat that had been offered to idols.
+1. Recognize that love is more important than freedom (8:1–6, shown at the bottom of this page): Christians in Corinth questioned whether they should eat meat that had been offered to idols.
 For Paul, however, the more important question was how the church should deal with it.
-He answers that question by making this point: Those Corinthians who are boasting of their freedom to eat meat sacrificed to idols are acting arrogantly, without demonstrating love and respect for their brothers and sisters.
+He answers that question by making this point: Corinthians who are boasting of their freedom to eat meat sacrificed to idols are acting arrogantly, without demonstrating love and respect for their brothers and sisters.

 In vv.
 4–6, Paul staunchly argues against idols and puts forth a profound understanding of God.
-He reminds the Corinthians that there's only one God worthy of worship — God the Father and the Lord Jesus Christ.
+He reminds the Corinthians that there’s only one God worthy of worship — God the Father — and one Lord, Jesus Christ.

 [The heart of Paul’s argument, especially as it relates to Christian community, comes in vv.
 7–13.
 Even though members of the Corinthian church understand that idols have no real existence (v.
 1), many are unable to put this knowledge into practice.]